jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

 ## Considerations

-- The card component has predefined behavior for its children, ensuring the children's components, such as images, are flexible by default.&#x20;
+- The card component has predefined behavior for its children, ensuring the children's components, such as images, are flexible by default.
 - The [View (Alpha)](<./View _Alpha_.md>) component combined with the card enables the precision of the layout design.
 For example, the view can be used to create rows to contain cards and provide spacing between the cards.
 - When using `component.image` on custom components, the `isFlexible` property is available.
 If the property is set to `true` the image will take the parent's space.
 If the parent has zero height or zero width, the image will not render.
-It would be best if you decided either to set the `height` and `width` on the image or set `isFlexible` to `true`.&#x20;
+It would be best if you decided either to set the `height` and `width` on the image or set `isFlexible` to `true`.
 - The recommended approach when using `component.image` is to use [component view](<./View _Alpha_.md>) as a wrapper component with a defined `height,` e.g., 100, and setting `isFlexible: true` for each image.
 This allows the images to grow into the parent component space.
 - By default, `children` components are stacked in a column.

 ## Example and code snippets

 :::::ExpandableHeading
-### Card&#x20;
+### Card

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example shows a basic `component.card` containing a `component.image`.
 A `component.view` is used to create the layout of a row under the card containing the `icons`, and `text` components.

-**Examples: **
+**Examples:**

-1. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/components/templates/cards/card2.jigx" target="_blank">GitHub</a>.
+1. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/components/templates/cards/card2.jigx).
-2. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-example2.jigx" target="_blank">GitHub</a>.
+2. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-example2.jigx).

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-xu6plj0_UXQr2p6ZU0A9b-20241113-134242.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-xu6plj0_UXQr2p6ZU0A9b-20241113-134242.png" size="70" width="1224" height="2466" position="center" caption="Card with icon & text" alt="Card with icon & text"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-xu6plj0_UXQr2p6ZU0A9b-20241113-134242.png" size="70" position="center" caption="Card with icon & text" alt="Card with icon & text"}
 :::
 ::::